ceejbot/soulsy/docs/article-layouts-v2.md

 # etc
 ```

+## Examples

+The optional layout files you can download have examples of some of the things you can do with layouts.
+You can read them online on GitHub if you don't feel like downloading them.
+The [minimal layout](https://github.com/ceejbot/soulsy/blob/latest/layouts/SoulsyHUD_minimal.toml) shows how much you can leave out if you want to strip the HUD down to just its icons.
+The [centered layout](https://github.com/ceejbot/soulsy/blob/latest/layouts/SoulsyHUD_centered.toml) is an example of a layout that widely separates the HUD slots.

+I am not a graphic designer but you might be-- please do something cool with these tools!

 ## Appendix

 Pointless trivia!
 Did you know that this is not what Soulsy uses internally to draw the HUD?
-It translates both this format and the earlier format into a third format designed to make it easier to draw the HUD on every tick.
-The HUD-drawing code is performance-critical.
-If it's slow, you'll notice it.
+It translates both this layout format and the earlier format into a third one designed to make it easier to draw the HUD on every tick.
+The HUD-drawing code is performance-critical, as in, if it's slow, you'll notice it.